emacs-helm/helm/README.md

 - For buffers containing the string "crash", the demo adds a space, then the pattern `@crash`.
 - Matching buffers are then handed over to `helm-moccur` - `moccur` with its own Helm interface.
-Although the demo shows switching to `kexec.c`, multiple selections can be made with `C-SPC`. `M-a` selects all.
+The demo shows switching to a single file, `kexec.c`.
+Multiple selections can be made with `C-SPC`. `M-a` selects all.
 - Adding characters to the pattern gradually filters (narrows) the available candidates.
 By adding `memory`, the buffers shown now include those buffers with "crash" and "memory".